 Soak the dried mushrooms in cold water for about an hour.
 Strain on a sieve and place in a large cooking pot.

 Pour in the water and bring to the boil.
-Add the bay leaves and the whole spices enclosed in a tea strainer.
+Add the bay leaves and the spices enclosed in a tea strainer.
 Adjust the heat and let simmer.

 Meanwhile, peel and wash the potatoes.
-Dice and add them to the simmering mushrooms.
-Rinse the cranberries/prunes on a sieve under running cold water.
+Dice them and add to the simmering mushrooms.
+Rinse the cranberries/prunes in a sieve under running cold water.

-When the potatoes are tender, stir in the saeurkraut and the cranberries/prunes.
+When the potatoes are tender, add the saeurkraut and the cranberries/prunes.
 Bring to a gentle simmer and cook for 5 minutes.
 Meanwhile, mix the cream with the flour until smooth.
 Peel the garlic and crush it into the cream mixture.
 Add to the simmering stock and stir until it comes to the boil again.
 Throw in the paprika, stir well and season to taste with salt and pepper.
 Bear in mind the salinity of the sauerkraut.

 Serve hot in soup bowls.

 Don’t throw away the leftovers.
 A sauerkraut soup gets tastier the following day or afterwards, so keep it in the fridge and reheat it as many times as you need.
 It is a proven fact that this brings out even more of its flavours.